 I’ve been there many times over the years, but this was her first trip to New York.
 It made me smile to watch her take in the energy of the crowded sidewalks and buildings reaching into the sky.

 Teens are a different breed.
 They feel old for some activities, like zoos, and too young for others, like bars and museums.
 I wanted to give my stepdaughter a good overview of the city, but since this was going to be a trip for her birthday, I wanted to include things she would be interested in.
 So I gave her a hand in planning the trip, both in advance and once we were there.

 This post may contain affiliate links.
 For more about what that means, click here.

 If you’re looking for good guide books for your teens before you go, there are a ton of guide books that provide lots of fun options for sightseeing in this great city.
 I always like Lonely Planet’s guidebooks – I find them easy to digest.
 Lonely Planet also has great travel books for kids, but those seem geared at kids younger than a teen.

 We decided to stay at The Quin Central Park in the Central Park South area because of the proximity to so many sights.
-Side note here: If you’re looking for a hotel, we loved The Quin.
+Side note here: We loved this hotel.
 It was reasonably priced enough (at least by New York standards).
 The rooms were well-appointed, the bathrooms super modern, and the service impeccable.
 It’s part of the Hilton network but has a more upscale, boutique feel.
 I discovered after we had stayed there that Travel + Leisure has named it a Top 5 hotel in New York City.
-Tip: If you’re a member of the Ebates program, you can get cash back on your reservation with Hilton.
+TIP: If you’re a member of Rakuten’s Ebates program, you can get cashback on your reservation with Hilton.